 Through our experience in providing services to housing organisations, we understand the increasing data challenges that housing providers face today.

-The common challenges faced are:
+The common challenges our customers face are:

 A number of non-connected data sources from which you need to abstract key regulatory or performance data